 Commuting by bike

-- Reducing blood cholesterol and blood pressure,
+- Reducing blood cholesterol, blood sugar and blood pressure,

-- Increasing cardiovascular endurance and bone strength, and
+- Increasing cardiovascular endurance, and

-- Burning calories and keeping weight down.
+- Burning calories, keeping weight down and energy up.

 Lockers and showers